Skip to content

 Delegation Welfare

-The management committee is responsible for delegation welfare overseas.
-This means they deal with the organizers and try to resolve general issues.
-E.g. it the transport is not working properly, they will try and resolve it.
+The manager is responsible for delegation welfare overseas.
+This means they deal with the organisers and try to resolve general issues.
+E.g. if the transport is not working properly, they will try to resolve it.
 They are responsible for ensuring the code of conduct is adhered to and counseling any problem children or parents.
 Excessively competitive parents can often cause more problems, both for their own child and the delegation, than children do.

 They will try and engender pride and team spirit.

 However these are volunteer positions.
-The people on the committee have generously given their time, to make your experience easier and more pleasant.
+The delegation heads have generously given their time, to make your experience easier and more pleasant.
 They are not your servants!
 Be prepared to sort out some of your own issues, if so requested.
 Try to be sensitive to the work that needs to be done and volunteer to help when possible.
-The management committee members also have children of their own, that they would like to look after and care for.
+The delegation heads will generally competing also have children of their own, children that they need to look after and care for.

 Finally